hamidullaorifov/MovieSaver/README.md

 ## Getting Started

-To run the FastAPI application on your local machine, follow these steps:
+To run the application on your local machine, follow these steps:

 1. Clone this repository to your local machine or download the ZIP file and extract it.